DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 	- [ ] Tutorial
 	- [ ] General Information
 	- [ ] Debug
+- [ ] World space UI element for displaying selected item text. (instead of just basic text on the screen)
 ###### Keeping Player Information between States
 - [ ] Store the player's information into a more serializable format (have a class or a struct or something for each important component of the player)
 - [ ] Whenever a scene is loaded, have a script check to see if an instance of this data exists.
 If so, apply it to the player.
 Otherwise, keep the player's data as is.